 The Center’s advisory board is in the process of being developed.

-Professor Jo Carrillo joined the UC Hastings Law faculty in 1991 and began teaching Federal Indian Law that same year.
+Professor Jo Carrillo joined the UC Law SF faculty in 1991 and began teaching Federal Indian Law that same year.
 She is the school’s first woman of color to become a tenured professor.
 In 1997-1998, she served as a Visiting Professor of Law at Stanford Law School.
 There, she taught Federal Indian Law.
 Professor Carrillo sees herself as a facilitator—an important role for her, as the Center director, and for the Center itself.
-In launching this initiative, Professor Carrillo thanks everyone who has lent support—financial and otherwise—to the UC Hastings Indigenous Law Center.
+In launching this initiative, Professor Carrillo thanks everyone who has lent support—financial and otherwise—to the UC Law SF Indigenous Law Center.